Ekrynox/Nikon-Ekrynox-SDK-for-NINA/README.md

 - Auto update of Focal Length/Ratio for CPU Lenses

 ## Known Issues
+If you encounter an "NEKCS.Wrapper" not found, you need to install [Microsoft VC Redist X64](https://aka.ms/vs/17/release/vc_redist.x64.exe).

 The focuser have some difficulties with older models like the D7100/D7200.
 It has difficulties to accurately detect the focus limit (0 and infinity), and overestimate the step range.

 ## Special Notes